jcoreNL/docker-102-workshop/README.md

 The `environment` option is for setting environment variables for that specific container, the same way it works for a Dockerfile.
-In this case we set the username and password for our database, and we create a database named `workshop`.
+In this case we set the username and password for our database, and we create a database named `verypersist`.
 Furthermore, we have a `ports` option for our database, which works like the `-p` option you have when using the `docker run` command.
 Here, it maps port 5432 on the localhost to port 5432 of the container.